kwahome/gof-patterns-java/src/main/java/io/github/kwahome/structural/decorator/README.md

 ## Decorator Pattern
-Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside despecial wrapper objects that contain the behaviors.
+Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

 ## Structure
 ![](../../../../../../../../docs/img/decorator-pattern.png)